 - SeaChem Purigen.
 Purigen polishes water of ammonia, nitrite, and nitrate for the freshwater and saltwater fish tank.
 It changes color when depleted, but can easily be recharged.

 - Fluval Ammonia Remover.
-This product specifically targets and reduces ammonia through a natural ion exchange.
+This product specifically targets and reduces ammonia through natural ion exchange.
 Fluval Ammonia Remover is designed to work best in freshwater aquariums.

 However, it’s better to end up with a stinky, empty fish tank than to come home to a bunch of dead fish.
 Allow your aquarium to fully cycle but know how to lower your ammonia level in case of an emergency.